stormpython/stormpython.github.io/_posts/2014-02-14-nestmate-recognition.md

 Happy Valentines Day everyone!

-I want to start off my on personal blog by discussing a topic close to my heart, **ants**!
+I want to start off my blog by discussing a topic close to my heart, **ants**!
 As a graduate student, I studied ant communication.
 More specifically, my research involved understanding how ants recognize one another.
 Now, you might be asking yourself, why would anyone want to get a PhD in ants.
 Well, its quite simple really.
 Ants are extremely fascinating.